Cesarjg12/MemoryGameProject1/README.md

 This where all the code goes.

-Gonna need eventlisteners for everytime the user clicks on a card, wrong or right, (else if statements) Gonna need eventlisteners for buttons as well.
+*Gonna need eventlisteners for everytime the user clicks on a card, wrong or right, (else if statements) *Gonna need eventlisteners for buttons as well.
-Gonna need to link a timer to button.
+*Gonna need Declare Winner when game done
+*Gonna need to establish the play again

-Gonna need to link the cards to be all shown for 20 seconds when the button starts (Play again/Play button)
+*Gonna need to link the cards to be all shown for 20 seconds when the button starts (Play again/Play button)

+BONUS:
-*(Developer note: We probably want just one button.
+*Make cards randomized order every time they click Play again (This way it prevents them from being "Stale" same position) *(Developer note: We probably want just one button.
 Figure it out!)*

-Gonna need Declare Winner when game done
-Gonna need to establish the play again

-BONUS: Make cards randomized order every time they click Play again (This way it prevents them from being "Stale" same position)
+*Gonna need to link a timer to button.

 IN INDEX:

-This is where we label everything we want to add
+*This is where we label everything we want to add
-Our "board", our cards, our button name, etc
+*Our "board", our cards, our button name, etc